meteatamel/cloudrun-tutorial/docs/image-processing-pipeline.md

 ## Resizer

-This service receives the event from `fileuploaded` topic, resizes the image using [ImageSharp](https://github.com/SixLabors/ImageSharp) library and passes the event onwards.
+This service receives the event, resizes the image using [ImageSharp](https://github.com/SixLabors/ImageSharp) library and passes the event onwards.